jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

 ## Analysis

-There are several combinations of resources that can be used at once.
-All of which need to be considered:
+There are several combinations of resources that can be used at once, which all warrant consideration.
+The combinations are listed with one instance of each resource, but real world usage will support multiple instances of a specific resource too.

 ### ConfigMap + Secrets + Downward API